merrygoat/DDM/readme.md

 * images_to_load  -	Number of timesteps to load from disk.
 Set to 0 for all available images.
 * image_directory -	Directory path of images to analyse, end with slash
 * file_prefix     - Prefix for file.
 Program assumes files are numbered sequentially from 0 with 4 digits i.e. image_0000.png, image_0001.png...
+* file_suffix     - Image file type, ".png" or ".tif" are know to work.
+Other formats untested.